beyg1/CodeXD/NextJS/NextAuth/notes.md

 ### 7. Playing with Session in client side
-make header a client component. import useSession in it and then use useSession() and store it in a variable then import sessionProvider in layout to encircle all of the html and wrap the layout in <SessionProvider>
+make header a client component. import useSession in it and then use useSession() and store it in a variable then import sessionProvider in layout to wrap all of the html layout in <SessionProvider>

 ### 8. Playing with session in server component
 dont have to make header a client component